-Nowadays, we have various tools at our disposal that we can use to convey good news.
+Nowadays, we have various tools at our disposal that we can use to convey the good news.

 What would I do?

 I would set up a group chat or a list of people you would like to update, like Grandparents and best friends.

-The reason I would set this up is that you need to be enjoying the moment, and your new baby will need the reassurance and comfort of your voice after going through the turmoil of being born.
-Type one message hit send, put your phone down.
+I would set this up because you need to be enjoying the moment, and your new baby will need the reassurance and comfort of your voice after going through the turmoil of being born.
+Type one message, hit send, put your phone down.

 If you are not careful, you will be responding to messages for the next hour!

-If you must add it on social media (I wouldn’t), make sure you turn your phone on silent for the sanity of the new Mother and anyone else within earshot of your phone.
+If you must add it on social media (I wouldn’t), make sure you turn your phone on silent for the new Mother’s sanity and anyone else within earshot of your phone.

 Now is one of those life moments where you may regret having your nose on your phone, responding to messages from people you haven’t heard from in years.

 I hope this helps you prepare for the final few weeks as a first-time expectant father.

 Use this time wisely to prep for the big day.

-Unfortunately, while you are given an expected date, you can’t be certain when it will happen.
+Unfortunately, while you are given an expected date, you can’t know when it will happen.
 The only thing you can do is make sure you are ready to go when the baby is!

 Failure to prepare is preparing to fail!

-Please let me know if you are doing anything else to prepare for childbirth or if I have missed anything out.
+Please let me know if you are doing anything else to prepare for childbirth or if I have missed anything.
 Contact us, or leave a comment below.